bjss-data-academy/python-essentials/06-objects.md

 - `include` will include a data point into the set
 - `sum` will calculate the sum of all data points in the data set
 - `mean` will calculate the mean value of all data points in the data set
-- `mean` will return 0.0 for an empty data set

 Review the code and satisfy yourself it can do these things.